 In implementing their projects, grantees are expected to comply with all applicable administrative regulations regarding extent or types of costs.
-Applicable DHHS regulations can be found in 45 CFR part 74 or 92.
+Applicable DHHS regulations can be found in 45 CFR Part 74 or 92.

 -Project Abstract/Summary (one page maximum).
 Clearly mark this page with the applicant name as shown on item 5 of the Form 424, identify the competitive grant funding opportunity and the title of the proposed project as shown in item 11 and the service area as shown in item 12 of the Form 424.
 The summary description should not exceed 300 words.
 Care should be taken to produce an abstract/summary that accurately and concisely reflects the proposed project.
 It should describe the objectives of the project, the approach to be used and the results or benefits expected.

-- -Project Description for Evaluation.
+-Project Description for Evaluation.
 Applicants should organize their project description according to the Evaluation Criteria described in this funding opportunity announcement providing information that addresses all the components.

-It is strongly recommended that applicants organize their proposals in the same sequence and using the same headings as these criteria, so that reviewers can readily find information that directly addresses each of the specific review criteria. - Proof of non-profit status (if applicable).
-Indirect cost rate agreement.
-If claiming indirect costs, provide documentation that applicant currently has an indirect cost rate approved by the Department of Health and Human Services (HHS) or another cognizant Federal agency. - -Letters of agreement and memoranda of understanding.
-If applicable, include a letter of commitment or Memorandum of Understanding from each partner organization and/or sub-contractor describing their role, detailing specific tasks to be performed, and expressing commitment to participate if the proposed project is funded. - Provide letters of support for your program from community-based agencies. - Provide a letter of commitment verifying the actual amount of the non-Federal share of project costs. - -The application limit is 90 pages total including all forms and attachments.
+-Îndirect cost rate agreement.
+If claiming indirect costs, provide documentation that applicant currently has an indirect cost rate approved by the Department of Health and Human Services (HHS) or another cognizant Federal agency.

+-Letters of agreement and memoranda of understanding.
+If applicable, include a letter of commitment or Memorandum of Understanding from each partner and/or sub-contractor describing their role, detailing specific tasks to be performed, and expressing commitment to participate if the proposed project is funded.

+-Provide a letter of commitment verifying the actual amount of the non-Federal share of project costs.

+-The application limit is 45 pages total including all forms and attachments.
 Submit one original and two copies.